 It must be pointed out that this annual and variable funding scheme, instead of a multi-year and more stable funding system, is one of the major problems for GBYP, because this fact makes difficult a mid- and long-term planning of the activities, which would be for sure more efficient.
 The GBYP Steering Committee and the SCRS has recommended several times the adoption of a more stable funding system, but all proposals submitted so far by the ICCAT Secretariat or some CPCs to the Commission (i.e.: scientific quota, contribution proportional to quota, etc.) were discussed but they were never approved.
-The uncertainties linked to the funding at each Phase are creating operational problems since the beginning of the programme, because it is difficult to plan all activities and provide all necessary contracts when the effective funding for a given Phase is confirmed only at the very end of the previous one.
-This fact implies a continuous attention to the effective budget availability at each step of the programme by the Coordination team and Steering Committee and the impossibility to operate with multi-year contracts for multi-year activities.
+The uncertainties linked to the funding at each Phase are creating operational problems since the beginning of the programme, because it is difficult to plan all activities and provide all necessary contracts when the effective funding for a given Phase is confirmed only at the very end of the programme by the Coordination team and Steering Committee and the impossibility to operate with multi-year contracts for multi-year activities.